zachnieto/neatqueueweb/docs/README.md

 ### `/voteforresult`
 #### Description
  Sets whether to vote for queue outcome.
+Disabling means you don't care about outcomes.
 #### Usage: `/voteforresult [value]`
 #### Arguments:
-`value`: *(Required)* Whether voting for outcomes is enabled or not.
+`value`: *(Required)* Whether match outcomes are enabled or not.

 <hr style="border:3px solid gray">